Quick Facts

 Verdict

 3-Card Poker Bonus is one of the better side bets in the casino.
-The 2.74% house edge ties Lucky Lucky for the lowest-edge option on most floors, and the 200:1 Suited Royals top tier gives the bet a more memorable jackpot than the standard 21+3 variant.
+At ~1.42% house edge at 6 decks (0.77% at 8), it is the lowest-edge side bet on most floors, beating even Lucky Lucky, and the 200:1 Suited Royals top tier gives the bet a more memorable jackpot than the standard 21+3 variant.

-It's still 5× worse than the main blackjack game (~0.5% with basic strategy).
-Treat it as entertainment that costs ~$2.74 per $100 wagered on average, not as a way to make money.
+It's still ~3× worse than the main blackjack game (~0.5% with basic strategy).
+Treat it as entertainment that costs ~$1.42 per $100 wagered on average at 6 decks, not as a way to make money.

-3-Card Poker Bonus is unlocked in the premium tier of Blackjack Navigator Pro.
+3-Card Poker Bonus is unlocked with the one-time Pro upgrade in Blackjack Navigator.
 The app uses this exact paytable and shows live house edge as you play.

 See also